technicaljicama/duck-psv/Readme.md

 - The game runs slow (the vita CPU is the fault, overclocking helps a bit)

 # To play the game
 - Get the game's apk and obb.
+It HAS to be version 1.0.3
 - Create a new folder called `duck` in `ux0:data`.
 - Then, in `ux0:data/duck` create a folder called `cache`.
 - Open the apk in a zip program and extract `libDuckTales.so` from `lib/armv7`.